 "Perhaps," he says instead and dodges a flash of green light aimed at his heart, no doubt fatal.
 Loki wants to kill him, but Loki wants many a thing - not because he truly covets them, but because he feels deprived of them.
 He thinks killing Thor will return his sense of self-worth, of peace, when it will only kill the source of his everlasting yearning for acceptance.

 But Thor does not want to be the carrot dangling in front of Loki's face any longer.
 He's here now, approachable, fully and wholeheartedly.
 He opens his arms in an invitation, palms up and Loki stills completely.
-This is different and unexpected, though the smoke and the debris, the blood and the noises of sirens are the same companions to their confrontation as always.
+This is different and unexpected, though the smoke and the debris, the blood and the noises of sirens are familiar companions to their confrontation.

 "What," Loki says after a pause, eyes narrowed, shoulders tense and ready to jump between worlds or just towards Thor to bury his knives deep in his chest.
 "Offering yourself?
 Fight me."